cyber-dojo/commander/README.md

 ...
 ```

-# reset the server to a specific version
+# resetting the server to a specific version
 ```bash
 $ cyber-dojo version
 Version: 0.1.35